webdesignsbytom/fullstack-starter/HomeServerSetup.md

 2. apt upgrade
 3. apt install figlet for fancy text intro
 4. installed postgres and set up user
+5. Checked the ports
+6. `alias lsports='lsof -i -P -n'` added to bashrc so `lsports` list all ports
+7. Installed minio and created a user account set as service on startup

 ## Potentially install